maidsafe/temp_safe_network/safe-cli/README.md

 #### Auth login

 When a new account is created with CLI, as we've seen above, the `authd` will stay logged into that same account.
-However if we want to log in to a different account, or to the same account after the PC or `authd` was restarted, we can login using the following command:
+However if we want to log in to a different account, or to the same account after the PC or `authd` was restarted, we can log in using the following command:
 ```shell
 $ safe auth login
 Passphrase: